mentalhealthmodels/nmhsmn_web/content/blog/resources/modeller-resources/tutorials/Managing-Open-Code-And-Data/Access_Open_Data.md

 ## 3.2 Using R commands

-Some limitations of relying purely on a web-browser are that it is manual (therefore becoming inefficient for large number of data requests) and not reproducible (lessening transparency about the specific data items / versions used in an analysis).
+Some limitations of relying purely on a web-browser are that it is a purely manual approach that can become inefficient for large number of data requests and which is not reproducible (thereby limiting transparency about the specific data items / versions used in an analysis).
 It can therefore be desirable to explore alternatives that are based on programming commands.
-Programmatic approaches have the advantage of being more readily incorporated into automated workflows that can make decision aids easier to work with.
+Programmatic approaches have the advantage of being more readily incorporated into automated and reproducible workflows.

 There are a range of software tools in different languages that can be used to programmatically search and retrieve files in Dataverse Collections.
 More information on these resources on [a dedicated page within the Dataverse Project's documentation](https://guides.dataverse.org/en/latest/api/client-libraries.html).

-One of these tools is "dataverse - the R Client for Dataverse Repositories".
-For general search and retrieval of files other than the ".RDS" formats that are specific to R, the dataverse R package has a range of functions that are very helpful.
+One of these tools is `dataverse` - "the R Client for Dataverse Repositories".
+The `dataverse` R package has a range of functions that are very helpful for general tasks relating to the search and retrieval of files contained in Dataverse Datasets.
 These functions are not the focus of this tutorial, but you can read more about them on the \[packages documentation website\]((<https://iqss.github.io/dataverse-client-r/>).

-The remainder of this tutorial is focused on the use of another R package called ready4use which created by Orygen to help manage open-source data for use in mental health models.
-The ready4use R package extends the dataverse R package and one of its applications is to ingest R objects stored in Dataverse Datasets directly into an R Session's working memory without saving any local files as an intermediary step.
-More information about ready4use is available on its [documentation website](https://ready4-dev.github.io/ready4use/index.html).
+The remainder of this tutorial is focused on the use of another R package called `ready4use` which created by Orygen to help manage open-source data for use in mental health models.
+The `ready4use` R package extends the `dataverse` R package and one of its applications is to ingest R objects stored in Dataverse Datasets in the ".Rds" file format directly into an R Session's working memory.
+More information about `ready4use` is available on its [documentation website](https://ready4-dev.github.io/ready4use/index.html).

 ### 3.2.1 Install and load required R packages

-As ready4use is still a development package, you may need to first install the devtools package to help install it.
+As `ready4use` is still a development package, you may need to first install the `devtools` package to help install it.
 The following commands entered in your R console will do this.

 <div class="highlight">